 Japanese traditionally considered eating and drinking while walking in public ill-mannered although less so todav.
-Street food vendors (vatai) are popular, particularly during festivals (see p.
-2 of Aesthetics and Recreation), as are fast food restaurants.
+Street food vendors (vatai) are popular, particularly during festivals (see Aesthetics Recreation), as are fast food restaurants.

 Health Overview

 The Japanese population's overall health is one of the region's best.
 Maternal and child mortality rates are lower than regional averages, and at 84 years.
 Japan's life expectancy at birth is well above the regional average of 77 and the global average of 72.
 Japanese enjoy universal health insurance.